ronakupadhyaya/Horizons-week-07/day3/hohoho.md

 );
 ```

-The final step on this function is to send a `fetch` request to the server to send a location to another user.
+The final step on this `sendLocation` function is to send a `fetch` request to the server to send a location to another user.
 It should do basically the same thing as the old `onPress` handler function
 with one small difference: in addition to sending a `to` parameter inside the
 `body` in the `fetch` call, it should also send the location coordinates.
 Go
 ahead and add the `touchUser` function to make it so!
 The format of the data